BirdeeHub/make_minesweeper_tutorial/app/README.md

 MineSweeper.java contains the ever-important main function that launches everything, as well as logic for command line launching straight to game window.

-ScoresFileManager contains functions for reading and updating scores file.
+ScoresFileManager contains functions for reading and updating scores file. (but not displaying it correctly. thats in ScoresWindow)

 scores save to %userprofile%\AppData\Roaming\minesweeperScores for windows and ~/.minesweeper/ for others.